Chunky-dev-hero/carmel/quests/github-intro/challenge1/README.md

 <img src="../../img/Q5/Q5C1_gmail03.jpg" />
 </p>

 Enter your **First name** and **Last Name** and chose a **Username** and **Password**.
 Retype your password in the **Confirm password** field.
 Once done, click **NEXT** button.
 Make sure to carefully read the requirements for the username and password.
 Also, the username should be unique, otherwise you will be asked to chose a different username.
-For example, if I try to use chunkybuddy as username, I will get an error, asking me to chose a different username.
+For example, if I try to use chunkyhero as username, I will get an error, asking me to chose a different username.

 <p align="center">
 <img src="../../img/Q5/Q5C1_gmail04.jpg" />